jonshiach/graphics-notes/_build/html/_sources/_pages/03_Vectors_and_matrices.md

 :::

-Here we have defined two similar functions `add()` and `subtract()` that add and subtract two vectors (not surprisingly).
-Both functions return the `this` keyword so when we call these functions on a vector object it will change the values in the vector.
+Here we have defined two similar methods `add()` and `subtract()` that add and subtract two vectors.
+Both methods return a new vector object so that we don't change the values of the current vector.

 :::{admonition} Task
 :class: tip